Sgt. John Elliott Rowland

 John recalled that his reconnaissance platoon was sent north of Cabanatuan where it made contact with the Japanese.
 In John's own words, " My reconnaissance platoon went up Route 3, as far as Pozorrubia - then we came back south and cut over to Route 5, and went to a point just north of Cabanatuan.
 The dates I don't recall.

 During the next four months he took part in the long slow withdrawal into the Bataan Peninsula.
-John was in reconnaissance.
-This meant he had his own halftrack and two halftracks under his command.
-It was his job to reconnoiter the Japanese.
 Another job he had was to look for snipers.
 Finding snipers was never a problem.

 The role of the tanks was to hold the line so the infantry could disengage and drop back to the new defensive line.
-Once this was done the tanks withdrew.
+Once this was done the tanks withdrew from the area.

-The POWs were packed into small wooden boxcars that could hold eight horses or forty men.
-Each car held 100 men.
+The POWs were ordered to form 10 men detachments and marched to the train station.
+Oncce there, they packed into small wooden boxcars that could hold eight horses or forty men.
+The Japanese packed 100 men into each car and closed the doors.
+Those POWs who died remained standing since they could not fall to the floor.
 At Capas, the living climbed out and the bodies of the dead fell to the floors of the cars.